 - 2 tablespoons roasted red bell pepper.

-- Red pepper flake to taste, for heat
+- Red pepper flake to taste

 - 1 tablespoon nutritional yeast

 - French fried onions (for topping)